 I’ve had various types of dogs around me for most of my life.
 Growing up we had Labradors, cocker spaniels, German shepherds, and mini schnauzers to name a few.
 No matter what the size or breed of dog, there has always been one inevitable constant—poop.
-Oh yeah, lots of it, folks.
+Oh yeah, lots of it.
 Brown poop, green poop, runny poop, and even some very pretty poop thanks to those dogs who liked to chew things up and swallow the little bits.
 Because our family was never real big on walking the dogs, our front yard had a tendency to become a minefield of smelly brown bombs.
-And guess whose job it was to go around and clean it all up?
-I can’t take all the credit as I had brothers who were thrown into the party, as well, but I think you get the picture.
+And guess whose job it was to go around and clean it?
+I can’t take all the credit as I had brothers who were thrown into the party as well, but I think you get the picture.
 Of all the chores that we had, going on “poop patrol” was the one our dad derived the most pleasure out of making us do.
 The guy just loved to stand above us on the deck, laugh maniacally, and point out all the little piles that we had missed.

 Our poop scoop technology wasn’t very advanced.
 One of us (the lucky one) would carry a spade shovel around the yard while the other (not so lucky) followed with a five-gallon pail lined with a garbage bag.
 What we all carried was a big steaming pile of embarrassment about the chore at hand.
 A close eye was kept on the street for friends who might by passing by.
 If one was spotted, we immediately dropped what we were doing so we could pretend to be doing anything other than picking up dog crap.
 These are the memories that haunt me.
 Luckily, nowadays I’m not so embarrassed.
 Actually, I couldn’t give a hoot about who sees me.
 What’s more is that I’ve run across better ways to get the job done both in the yard and while walking down the street.
 Disposal methods have improved, too.
 If you’re looking for some new or just previously unknown–to-you methods for getting rid of dog poop, then I say read on.